On the lack of colimits in various categories arising in pointfree topology and algebraic logic: MT-algebras with stable morphisms

 \begin{corollary} $\cBA$ lacks some binary copowers, and hence is not equivalent to a prevariety. \end{corollary}

-\begin{proof} Since a boolean algebra is complete if and only if its Stone space is ED \cite[Thm.~39]{GH09}, restricting Stone duality to complete boolean algebras yields that $\cBA$ is dually equivalent to $\ED$.
+\begin{proof} Since a boolean algebra is complete if and only if its Stone space is extremally disconnected (see, e.g., \cite[Thm.~39]{GH09}), restricting Stone duality to complete boolean algebras yields that $\cBA$ is dually equivalent to $\ED$.
 Therefore, since $\ED$ lacks some binary powers, $\cBA$ lacks some binary copowers.
 Thus, $\cBA$ is not cocomplete, and hence is not equivalent to a prevariety. \end{proof}